1986 Houston Astros season: Game 6

 Game 6 of the 1986 NLCS still ranks as one of the most memorable baseball games of the 1980s, if not baseball (and certainly baseball postseason) history.
 Played at The Astrodome, the game went 16 innings with the Mets coming out on top 7–6.
 It was the highest scoring game of the series; in fact, the 16th inning alone featured more runs than three of the previous five games had in their entirety.

-The big story of Game 6 was that it was most nearly a must-win for both teams.
-The Astros obviously had to have it because they were facing elimination.
+Game 6 was a must-win for both teams.
+The Astros had to have it because they were facing elimination.
 Even though they were up 3–2 in the series, the Mets regarded it as a must-win because they were scheduled to face Mike Scott again in Game 7.
-Scott had given up a grand total of 1 run in his first two starts of the series, and had dominated the Mets so completely that even the most optimistic Mets fans knew their chances of beating him in a potential Game 7 were small.
+Scott had given up a grand total of 1 run in his first two starts of the series, and had dominated the Mets so completely that even the most optimistic Mets fans knew their chances of beating him in a potential Game 7 were slim.
 The end result was one of the greatest games in baseball history.

 The Astros broke through first, and for a low scoring series like this, they broke through big, scoring three runs off a possibly tired Bob Ojeda in the bottom of the first.
 Ojeda settled down after that, however, and the Astros wouldn't score again for the next 12 innings.
 Meanwhile, Astros starter Bob Knepper was brilliant from the very first pitch, and the game headed to the 9th with Houston still seemingly comfortably ahead 3–0.

 Just when it looked like the Mets would have to face the mighty Scott, however, their bats suddenly came to life.
 After pitching almost perfectly for the first eight innings, Knepper clearly tired in the 9th.
 Starting with a Lenny Dykstra lead off triple that barely evaded the glove of Hatcher in right center field, Knepper allowed three hits and recorded only one out, and left with the Astros clinging to a 3–2 lead.